swup/docs/src/docs/getting-started/common-issues.md

 3. The propagation of the click event is [being stopped](https://github.com/swup/swup/issues/236#issuecomment-1203786475) and thus never reaches swup

-   - Check if on the link that doesn't trigger a swup visit you are [stopping the event propagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation)
+   - Check if you are [stopping click event propagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation) on the link or any of it's parents